-Developing regions account for the highest rates of infection, with sub-Saharan Africa alone accounting for over 70 percent of new infections and nearly 25 million of the total number of people living with the virus worldwide.
+Developing regions account for the highest rates of infection, with sub-Saharan Africa alone accounting for nearly 70 percent of new infections and over 25.5 million of the total number of people living with the virus worldwide.
 HIV/AIDS is killing farmers, teachers and health workers, and negatively affecting food production, life expectancies and infant mortality rates.

 The Hunger Project works to empower local volunteer leaders with information, training and materials to go out and educate their communities.
 In partnership with governments and other civil society organizations, we provide access to health care services, immunizations, antiretroviral treatments and more.

 What We Do

-- HIV/AIDS and Gender Inequality Workshops.
+– HIV/AIDS and Gender Inequality Workshops.
 In response to the HIV/AIDS pandemic in Africa, in 2003 THP launched HIV/AIDS and Gender Inequality Workshops to empower grassroots people to transform the conditions that have perpetuated HIV/AIDS.
-Ten years later, more than 1.4 million people have attended these workshops with an additional 97,025 participants in 2014 alone.
+More than ten years later, more than 1.4 million people have attended these workshops with an additional 91,817 participants in 2016 alone.

 – Access to HIV/AIDS testing and treatments.
 In addition to generating awareness about the root causes of HIV/AIDS infections, mobile voluntary counseling and testing (VCT) services are offered in partner villages.
 Some of our epicenters in Malawi also partner with government to provide communities with access to antiretroviral treatments.